JusticeAkuoko-Frimpong/FL/README.md

 1. You will need to download the "csv" data files which is also located in this repository in the CSV Data folder.

-2.Download Shiny.R from the repository.
+2. Download Shiny.R from the repository.

 3. Run the Shiny.R script.
 This will open up the shiny app.